October 8, 2025 (3mo ago) — last updated January 26, 2026 (3d ago)

 Moving From Reaction to Reflection

 Real growth happens when you pause and reflect.
 That’s how you build self-awareness and begin to connect the dots between actions and outcomes.
-Reflection turns stumbling blocks into stepping stones and gives your life a sense of purpose.
+Reflection turns stumbling blocks into stepping stones and gives your life a clearer sense of purpose.

 Uncovering Your Personal Blueprint